I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 Air law and regulations.

-This is a very important subject.
-This is the first subject that is taught in any pilot training ground school.
+Civil aviation regulations is a vital subject.
+Air law is the first subject that students learn in any pilot training ground school.

-Depending on where you are located, the air regulations are slightly different.
+Depending on your location, the air regulations are slightly different.

 The civil aviation body of the respective country will set the rules and publish them through their website or as publications.

-During your ground school class you will be taught:
+During your ground school classes, you will discover:

 - Licenses and permits;